nvmcommunity/alchemist-restful-api/README.md

 ## Basic usage

+This library acts as a layer that processes input parameters from the API client and returns the corresponding object results based on the parameters passed for processing in the later stage.

+Based on the modular design concept, this library is divided into separate modules that handle independently to each other, from receiving request input parameters to validating data and returning corresponding results.

 ### Field Selector

-The `FieldSelector` is one of the features of Alchemist Restful API, it allows your API client selecting the fields that they want retrieved, ensuring that all retrieved fields are within your control.
+The Field Selector is one of the features of Alchemist Restful API, it allows your API client selecting the fields that they want retrieved, ensuring that all retrieved fields are within your control.
 In addition, you can do the same with subsidiary fields.

 ```php
 use Nvmcommunity\Alchemist\RestfulApi\AlchemistRestfulApi;